shoxadomokai/markdown-cv/index.md

 <div id="webaddress">
 <a href="https://github.com/shoxadomokai">My Github Page</a>
 | <a href="https://www.behance.net/ShoxAdomokai">My Behance Page</a>
+</div> | <a href="linkedin.com/in/shox-adomokai">My LinkedIn Page</a>
 </div>

 ## Summary

-I am a Mechanical Engineer with multifaceted skills in Graphics Design, Frontend Development and Digital Strategy with a proven expertise in finding, attracting and securing strong and friendly long-term relationships directly with customers of small to midsized closely held businesses.
+I am a Mechanical Engineering Graduate with multifaceted skills in Graphics Design, Frontend Development and Digital Strategy and deep knowledge and expertise in Javascript Frameworks, I excel at developing Websites and SPAs in VueJS

+I am well versed in Javascript frameworks with a good degree of proficiency.
+I work with VueJS and I am currently working with NodeJS/Express JS for backend development.

+I apply best: practices, patterns, principles to whatever language I am involved in.

 ### Specialized in